Table of contents

 Additional resources

-Latvia became a member of the OECD Development Assistance Committee (DAC) in 2025.
+Latvia has been a member of the OECD Development Assistance Committee (DAC) since 2025.

 The methodological notes provide further details on the definitions and statistical methodologies applied, including the grant-equivalent methodology, core and earmarked contributions to multilateral organisations, country programmable aid, channels of delivery, bilateral ODA unspecified/unallocated, bilateral allocable ODA, the gender equality policy marker, and the environment markers.